 Another thing when the narcissist crops into your head, or something that gives you anxiety, like a car going past that the narcissist drives, or the phone rings and you feel you should answer straight away, label it as just a thought, then focus on reality, focus on the hear and now, take in your surroundings, thinks about what you are doing right now, if your cleaning, think about the smell of the products, that’s reality, tell yourself.
 “I am safe.”

 Another tell yourself.
-It’s fine it’s just a thought.
-The tell yourself to wipe it out of your mind, it’s just a thought until it’s gone.
+It’s okay.
+It’s just a thought.
+The tell yourself to wipe it out of your mind.
+It’s just a thought until it’s gone.

 Keep going until the day you forget you were even having those thoughts.